Talwandi Kalan

-Talwandi Kalan is a village of Sidhwan Bet Mandal.
-Talwandi Kalan is in Jagraon, Ludhiana district, Punjab, India.Khurd and Kalan Punjabi (ਪੰਜਾਬੀ-ਭਾਸ਼ਾ) language word which means small and Big respectively when two villages have same name then it is distinguished as Kalan means Big and Khurd means Small with Village Name.
+Talwandi Kalan Village Sarpanch Name is Parminder Singh Dhanoa this village is Sidhwan Bet Mandal.
+Talwandi Kalan is in Jagraon, Ludhiana district, Punjab, India.Khurd and Kalan Punjabi (ਪੰਜਾਬੀ-ਭਾਸ਼ਾ) language word which means small and Big respectively when two villages have same name then it is distinguished as Kalan means Big Village Name.
 This village is about 10 km from Mullanpur Dakha and is nearby the villages Swaddi Kalan and Gureh.
 The exact cartographic location of Talwandi Kalan is (30.853849,75.592875).

 Demographics

 The current population of Talwandi Kalan is about 3500 persons living in about 550 households.

 As of the 2011 India Census, the population of Talwandi Kalan was about 3500 persons living in about 550 households.
 30.5% of the population is illiterate.
 The major Jatt clan in the village is of Dhanoa.